 Communion is remembering the sacrifice of Christ.
 It is good to remember the cross.
 It humbles us and reminds us that our salvation is not by our own good works, but only through His sacrifice...his broken body and his blood shed for the remission of our sins.

-Therefore, our family takes part in regular communion, especially at Passover (the Seder meal) and Christmas.
+Therefore, our family takes part in regular communion, especially at Passover (the Seder meal).
 We bring out the bread and serve it in special cups used only for communion.
 We pray and we enjoy the delicious bread and take the drink.

 Concerning Passover...our family loves the Seder meal.
 The symbolism of this meal points to Christ.
 A Messianic Jewish believer taught us the ritual of this meal and we continue to observe it.
 The children become excited when we eat lamb and partake in communion along with the bitter herbs, the eggs, the haroset and the hidden Afikomin.